| | |

 Mountain Biking the 50-Year Trail at Catalina State Park in Tucson

 50-Year Trail is one of the OG mountain bike trails around Tucson as is the rest of Catalina State Park.
-But it’s important to know what you’re getting into – the trails at Catalina are definitely different – (read: more challenging) than the other trail networks around Tucson.
+But it’s important to know what you’re getting into – the trails at Catalina are definitely different than the classic desert riding around Tucson (read: more challenging).

 50-Year Trail starts off mellow and fast-rolling but once you get to Upper 50-Year Trail, you’ll see what I mean.
 There are high-stakes rock features, punchy obstacles, large slickrock slabs, and some rather rude climbing.